ywkaras/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

       The type of data represented in the struct.

-   .. member:: sockaddr const *addr
+   .. c:member:: sockaddr const *addr

       Network address of the target of the connection.